doctor who

 Early in the episode, while they’re exploring the strange dead petrified forest they’ve landed in, Susan finds a flower.
 It’s stone now too, like all the other vegetation, but it’s beautiful nonetheless.
 Ian helps her uproot it, warning her to be careful because of how fragile it is.
 Susan’s excited to take it back to the TARDIS, but then Barbara calls out, and Ian, distracted, crushes it in Susan’s hands.
 Later, Susan finds a second flower and stops to pick it up, but when she’s frightened by a mysterious hand touching her shoulder, that flower too is destroyed.

-Flowers are being crushed, and the poison is seeping in, and the Daleks are here.
+But flowers are being crushed, and the poison is seeping in, and the Daleks are here.

 Posted by Brian in Doctor Who, 0 comments